Colloquium on Feminism, Gender Justice, and Economic Freedom

-What is an eColloquium?
+What is a Colloquium?

-A CCS eColloquium is an online in-depth discussion centred on a chosen theme.
-The colloquium provides participants with an opportunity to disentangle themselves from the distractions of everyday life to reflect on issues of fundamental and enduring importance.
+A CCS Colloquium is an in-depth discussion centred on a chosen theme.
+The Colloquium provides participants with an opportunity to disentangle themselves from the distractions of everyday life to reflect on issues of fundamental and enduring importance.
 Through this program, we create an environment where participants are encouraged to contribute to the discussions by sharing their understanding of the Readings.
-The eColloquium is also an endeavour to develop innovative ideas and approaches for the advancement of liberalism today.
+The Colloquium is also an endeavour to develop innovative ideas and approaches for the advancement of liberalism today.

-Unlike a conventional conference, eColloquium explores a specific theme by discussing a common reader (a curated collection of readings), that is read before the program.
-The shared inquiry is guided by a moderator who encourages thinking, asks probing questions, keeps things moving, but does not indulge in one-way monologues, lectures and does not advocate her/his own personal biases and interpretation of the texts.
-The purpose of the discussions is to challenge participants to examine, refine, and develop their own ideas by engaging with others.
+Unlike a conventional conference, where one lectures and the audience listens, participants at the Colloquium explore a specific theme together by discussing a common Reader (curated collection of Readings), that they read before the program.
+Their shared inquiry is guided by a moderator who encourages thinking, asks probing questions, keeps things moving, but does not indulge in one-way monologues, lectures and does not advocate their own personal biases and interpretation of the texts.
+The purpose of the discussions is not to convey doctrine or to drive home certain preconceived conclusions but to challenge participants to examine, refine, and develop their own ideas by engaging with others.

-The discussions at the eColloquium follow a certain code of conduct.
+The discussions at the Colloquium follow a certain code of conduct.
 Participants are encouraged to listen attentively to the thoughts, concerns and questions of others to deepen their understanding of the issue and of each other.

 How does it Work?

 CCS will select 20 participants from a pool of applicants based on the merit of their application.
 All students, young professionals, policy enthusiasts as well as CCS' alumni are encouraged to apply.